On the Line (2001 film)

-On the Line is a 2001 American romantic comedy film starring Lance Bass, Joey Fatone and Emmanuelle Chriqui.
+On the Line is a 2001 American romantic comedy film starring Lance Bass and Joey Fatone.
 The film was directed by Eric Bross and was written by Eric Aronson and Paul Stanton, based upon their short film of the same name.

 Plot

 Romantically awkward and shy Kevin Gibbons works in Chicago for an advertising firm.
 He makes a pitch for Reebok that is rejected, but his colleague Jackie later proposes Kevin's idea, claiming it as her own, and it is approved.
 While riding the "L" Train home, Kevin meets Abbey, with whom he has an immediate connection and finds they have mutual interests in the Chicago Cubs and Al Green; however, Kevin lets Abbey leave without even learning her name.
 Lamenting having let her get away, Kevin tries to find Abbey by making posters asking the 'L-Train Girl' to contact him and placing them all over town.
 He is initially optimistic when he receives the first few calls, but none of them are from Abbey.

 Local reporter Brady Frances, an old classmate of Kevin's who still holds a grudge against him because of a girl who rejected him for Kevin, is tasked by the Chicago Daily Post with interviewing Kevin about his search.
 When Frances's article is published, Kevin is flooded with calls and his roommates — aspiring musician Rod, slacker Eric, and art aficionado Randy — suggest they date the callers, framing it as a way to help filter out all the time wasters.
 Kevin rejects this idea, but a miscommunication leads Eric to believe that Kevin has approved it.
 Brady publishes a follow-up article, portraying Kevin as a loser and failure, which results in even more calls from women.
 Meanwhile, Abbey is having problems with her boyfriend, who lives in Chicago and she was visiting when she met Kevin.